 - Hotel Palumbo

-I found Amalfi to be a fantastic town on the Amalfi Coast.
-Relaxing and drinking inside the main public square where you can watch a multitude of people walk by is a very enjoyable way to pass the time.
+Having drinks in the main public square where you can watch crowds of people walking by is a very enjoyable experience.

-After your first night in Amalfi, after breakfast, walk the Path of of the Gods.
+The next day after your first night in Amalfi, in the morning, walk the Path of the Gods.